Pingtan Island: Cycling

-The great weather and beautiful view make Pingtan a good place for cycling.
-Therefore, there are many cycling competition hold in Pingtan.
-The "Ocean Cup" China Pingtan International Cycling Open is one of the competitions.
-The "Ocean Cup" China Pingtan International Cycling Open was founded in 2014.
-It is the first event in China that combines marine culture with cycling.
-It is one of the series of events of "6.8 World Ocean Day and National Ocean Promotion Day".
+There are many cycling competitions held in Pingtan, including the "Ocean Cup" China Pingtan International Cycling Open, founded in 2014 as one of the series of events of "6.8 World Ocean Day and National Ocean Promotion Day".
 The number of participants set a record for domestic cycling single-day events for three consecutive years.

 Transportation

 The transportation in Pingtan is rapidly developing.
-Since it is the closest place between Mainland China and Taiwan, the government attaches great importance to its transportation.
+Since it is the closest place between mainland China and Taiwan, the government attaches great importance to its transportation.

+Ferry

+Pingtan is linked with Taichung and Kaohsiung in Taiwan by Haixia ferry, departing from Aoqian Wharf.

 High-speed rail

-On September 28, 2017, the groundbreaking ceremony of the Pingtan High-speed Railway Station was held in Zhonglou Township.
-On December 26, 2020, as the G5322 train slowly departed from Pingtan railway station, the Fuping Railway, the nearest railway from the mainland to Taiwan Island, was officially opened for operation.
-The Pingtan Strait Road-Rail Bridge, China’s first road-rail bridge, was put into use simultaneously, and it can be reached within 35 minutes from Fuzhou to Pingtan.